Canon 550D vs Nikon D700

 Studio photographers will appreciate that the Nikon D700 (unlike the 550D) features a PC Sync socket, so that professional strobe lights can be controlled by the camera.

-Both the 550D and the D700 have been discontinued, but can regularly be found used on eBay.
+Both the 550D and the D700 have been discontinued, but can regularly be found used on ebay.
 The D700 was replaced by the Nikon D800, while the 550D was followed by the Canon 600D.
-Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Canon and Nikon websites.
+Further information on the features and operation of the 550D and D700 can be found, respectively, in the Canon 550D Manual (free pdf) or the online Nikon D700 Manual.

 So what conclusions can be drawn?
 Which of the two cameras – the Canon 550D or the Nikon D700 – has the upper hand?
 Is one clearly better than the other?
 Below is a summary of the relative strengths of each of the two contestants.